The job title of a trauma surgeon often comes with an idea of intense stress and long work hours.

 For example, more prominent organizations will pay higher annual incentives because they have a higher profit rate than smaller organizations.

-The amount of experience that a trauma surgeon has also affects incentive.
+The amount of experience that a trauma surgeon has also affected incentive.
 According to Medscape, a general surgeon would get an annual incentive of 11% of their total compensation.
 Still, most don’t earn the entirety of their potential bonus.

-According to Doctor-salaries.com, Pennsylvania, New York, and Washington State offer more than $20,000 in annual incentive bonuses.
+According to Doctor-salaries.com, Pennsylvania, New York, California, and Washington State offer more than $20,000 in annual incentive bonuses.

 Trauma surgeon jobs in Colorado earn, on average, $10,000 in incentives, and Ohio offers even less, at $2,500 on average.